MichaelCade/tf_k8deploy/readme.md

 5. Navigate to your GitHub console and create a merge request.
 This will trigger a GitHub Actions CI.

 6. Merge your pull request to `main` branch to perform `terraform destroy`.

-> If successful, the GitHub Actions CI will remove the `destroy.tf` file.

 ---
 # Deploy a New Cluster with your Workstation